acmutd/acmutd.github.io/_partners/utd-csg.md

 name: "UTD Computer Security Group"
 link: "https://csg.utdallas.edu/"
 ---
-The Computer Security Group is a student organization that strives to learn, research, and educate people in all areas of computer security.
-Members actively participate in learning and teaching in a hackerspace environment covering a multitude of security-based topics.
+The CSG is a student organization open to all students.
+Our members range from those who are preparing for a career in the wide field of security, to those who are pursuing other careers in Computer Science and related fields but would like to know more about matters of security.